pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 To get started, it's suggested that you work with the files located in the top-level app folder.

+As with most FOSS projects, Fronkensteen relies on components from many other developers.
+However, particular credit should be given to the excellent [BiwaScheme interpreter](https://github.com/biwascheme/biwascheme) by Yutaka HARA.
+For a full list of credits/licenses, click the button below.

 @@(button "#view-fronkensteen-licenses" "View Licenses")@@